Tech breakthroughs take a backseat in upcoming Apple iPhone launch

-SAN FRANCISCO When Apple Inc (AAPL.O) launches its much-anticipated 10th anniversary iPhone this fall, it will offer an unwitting lesson in how much the smartphone industry it pioneered has matured.
+SAN FRANCISCO (Reuters) - When Apple Inc (AAPL.O) launches its much-anticipated 10th anniversary iPhone this fall, it will offer an unwitting lesson in how much the smartphone industry it pioneered has matured.

 The new iPhone is expected to include new features such as high-resolution displays, wireless charging and 3-D sensors.
 Rather than representing major breakthroughs, however, most of the innovations have been available in competing phones for several years.